Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-analytics-for-video-extension.md

 ![Player Extension Sample Rule](../.gitbook/assets/ext-va-sp-rule.png)

-Once you have saved this rule, you will need to add it to a Library, and then build and deploy so that you can test the behavior.
+After you have saved this rule, you will need to add it to a Library, and then build and deploy so that you can test the behavior.